Raphael-Boichot/The-TinyGB-Printer/README.md

 - [The PCB](/PCB_2.0_with_TFT/).
 Order at [JLCPCB.com](https://jlcpcb.com/) (just drop the gerber .zip to the site and use default options).
 VAT is paid when ordering so no bad surprise for European customers.
 The PCB was designed with [EasyEDA Standard Edition](https://easyeda.com/) if you want to modify something.

 ![](/PCB_2.0_with_TFT/PCB.png)
-(note the CS pin exposed just in case but not used with the TFT display chosen here)
+(note the TFT CS pin exposed, just in case, but not used with the display listed next)

 The code works with the two PCB versions (1.0 without TFT and 2.0 with TFT) but I recommend ordering only the 2.0 even if you do not plan using the TFT display (just let the pins exposed or soldered with a bare female pin header).

 - [A Raspberry Pi Pico Zero](https://fr.aliexpress.com/item/1005005862794169.html).
 Just check pinout if seller is not the same.
 - [A bare MicroSD shield](https://fr.aliexpress.com/item/1005005302035188.html) without internal power converter and pin header.
 The most simple.
 - [A 240x240 1.3 inches TFT Display](https://fr.aliexpress.com/item/1005007143117779.html).
 It must be that exact one, 7 pins, without CS.
+If you decide to use another model, CS pin is exposed and driven but it's up to you to reconfigure the TFT library.
 - [A 4 gates level shifter](https://fr.aliexpress.com/item/1005004560297038.html).
 The Pi Pico pins are not 5V rated, so the need for a level shifter.
 - [A 5V DC-DC step-up converter](https://fr.aliexpress.com/item/32809095271.html), 0.9-5V (input) to 5V (output).
 I know, it does not look impressive but it does prefectly the job.
 - [Male and female pin headers](https://fr.aliexpress.com/item/1005007324368709.html) with 2.54 mm spacing, whatever the pin lenght, you will trim them anyway.
 The female pin header is required for the TFT display only.